‘Alaskan Bush People’ Recap: Noah Shocks Family With Baby Announcement

 — Alaskan Bush People (@AlaskanBushPPL) March 4, 2019

 He revealed to the camera that he’s worried his sister Snowbird isn’t terribly excited by the news.
-In his mind the pregnancy isn’t “something that can be changed by popular opinion,” if she and other members of the family don’t receive it well.
+In his mind, the pregnancy isn’t “something that can be changed by popular opinion” if she and other members of the family don’t receive it well.

-Snowbird admitted she has mixed feelings about the baby, given her feelings towards Alisha, and said she’s struggling to let “past problems be past problems” so she can be happy for Noah.
+Snowbird admitted she has mixed feelings about the baby, given her feelings toward Alisha, and said she’s struggling to let “past problems be past problems” so she can be happy for Noah.

-On February 26 Noah and Rhain revealed the birth of their son Elijah Connor Brown as reported by People.
-While it’s a definite spoiler for season 9 of the show, it is wonderful to hear that the baby is alive and well.
+On February 26, Noah and Rhain revealed the birth of their son Elijah Connor Brown, as reported by People.
+While it’s a definite spoiler for Season 9 of the show, it is wonderful to hear that the baby is alive and well.

-For the rest of the season fans will find out about the drama and struggles the family went through leading up to the birth of Elijah and if Snowbird will let the past remain in the past, or let her feelings keep her from enjoying her brother’s wonderful news.
+For the rest of the season, fans will find out about the drama and struggles the family went through leading up to the birth of Elijah and if Snowbird will let the past remain in the past, or let her feelings keep her from enjoying her brother’s wonderful news.